enzo-project/enzo-e/parameters-list.rst

 :Default: :d:`[]`
 :Scope:     :c:`Cello`

 :e:`List of mesh refinement criteria, each of which has its own associated` ``Adapt : <criteria> :`` :e:`parameters.
-When multiple criteria are used, if all refinement criteria evaluate to "coarsen", then the block will coarsen; if any refinement criteria evaluate as "refine", then the block will refine.`
+When multiple criteria are used, if all refinement criteria evaluate to "coarsen", then the block will be tagged to coarsen; if any refinement criteria evaluate as "refine", then the block will be tagged to refine.
+(Note that a particular block will coarsen only if it and all other sibling blocks are tagged to coarsen as well.)`

 :e:`The items in the list need not be the same as the (required)` :p:`Adapt` : :g:`<criterion>` : :p:`type` :e:`parameter; they are solely used to identify and distinguish between different criteria in the simulation.
 This allows the user to use multiple criteria of the same type but with different parameters, e.g. "mask" with different masks:`